wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MultiRegionDeployments.md

 ---------------------------

-Here is my template for the nl-ams region when I am deploying to a primary region of gb-lon using the template above and to a secondary region to nl-ams using the template below both (in this case) under Linode
+Now we need a template for the nl-ams region when I have  deployed the machines I need to a primary region of gb-lon using the template above.

+##### THE TEMPLATE THAT WILL PROVISION THE MACHINES OF THE SECONDARY REGION

 \###############################################################################################
 \# Refer to: ${BUILD_HOME}/specifications/specification.md